Mihail Ciachir

-Mihail Ciachir (also spelled Çakir; April 27, 1861, Ceadîr-Lunga (Bessarabia) - September 8, 1938, Chișinău) was a Protoiereus and educator in the Gagauz language, and first publisher of Gagauz books in the erstwhile Russian Empire.
+Mihail Ciachir (also spelled Çakir; 27 April 1861 – 8 September 1938) was a protoiereus and educator in the Gagauz language, and first publisher of Gagauz books in the former Russian Empire.

 Biography

-Mihail Ciachir was born on April 27, 1861 in the Bessarabian village of Ceadîr-Lunga, in a Gagauz deacon's family.
+Mihail Ciachir was born on April 27, 1861, in the Bessarabian village of Ceadîr-Lunga, in a Gagauz deacon family.

 Ciachir studied at the Theological Seminary of Chișinău.
 After graduation, he taught at a men's theological school.
 Three years later, he was elected Chairman of the Chișinău School Board.

 In 1896, he appealed to the Ministry of Education of the Russian Empire for permission to print books in the Moldovan language.
 This was granted provided the Moldovan text appeared parallel to the Russian.

-From 1901, Ciachir published several books on Moldovan grammar, tutorials on Russian language and grammar.
+From 1901, Ciachir published several books on Moldovan grammar, and tutorials on Russian language and grammar.
 His textbook to help Moldovans learn Russian went through three editions in fourteen years.

 In 1904, Ciachir appealed to the Synod of the Eastern Orthodox Church to permit him to publish religious literature in the Gagauz language.
 Three years later, he released in Gagauz translation selected passages from the Old Testament, as well as the Gospel of St. Matthew.
 He was called the Apostle of the printed language by Gagauz contemporaries.

 After 1918, when Bessarabia became part of the Kingdom of Romania, Ciachir initiated the transition of Gagauz writing from the previous Cyrillic to the Latin script.
-In 1924, he joined the leadership of the Alexander Nevsky brotherhood of the Eastern Orthodox Church to coordinate the struggle against the Romanianisation of Bessarabia.
+In 1924, he joined the leadership of the Alexander Nevsky Brotherhood of the Eastern Orthodox Church to coordinate the struggle against the Romanianisation of Bessarabia.

 Ciachir was in touch with Atatürk and presented a copy of his book The History of the Gagauz of Bessarabia to him.
 Atatürk also provided several Turkish books and teachers to Gagauz people through Ciachir in order to prevent their assimilation.

-Ciachir worked for the Romanian magazine Viata Basarabiei between 1933-34.
+Ciachir worked for the Romanian magazine Viața Basarabiei between 1933 and 1934.
 In 1934, he published in the Gagauz language The History of the Gagauz of Bessarabia, and two years later, Wedding Ceremonies of the Gagauz.
 These two books established his ethnographic credentials.

 In 1938, Ciachir published his Gagauz-Romanian dictionary.

-Ciachir died in 1938 following a short illness, and was buried in the Central Cemetery on Armenian street in Chișinău.
+Ciachir died in 1938 following a short illness, and was buried in the Chișinău Central Cemetery on Armenian Street.